VerifiedJoseph/better-video-rss/docs/configuration.md

 # Configuration
-The preferred method to adjust BetterVideoRss's configuration is via environment variables.
+The preferred method to adjust the configuration is via environment variables.

 Alternatively, you can use `config.php` (copied from [`config.php-dist`](../config.php-dist)) to override the defaults.